mui/material-ui/docs/data/base/components/input/input.md

 ## Introduction

 An input is a UI element that accepts text data from the user.
-The Unstyled Input component replaces the native HTML `<input>` tag, and offers expanded customization and accessibility features.
+The Input component replaces the native HTML `<input>` tag, and offers expanded customization and accessibility features.
 It can also be transformed into a `<textarea>` as needed.

 {{"demo": "UnstyledInputIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}